Board

 Rev. Lisa Hammonds

-Regional Coordinator – Nashville
+Regional Coordinator – Middle Tennessee

 Rev. Hammonds is a Nashville, Tennessee-native.
 She earned a BBA from Middle Tennessee State University and a MDiv. from Vanderbilt Divinity School.
 She is a graduate of John A. Gupton College with a Funeral Director Certificate and earned a certificate in Non-Profit Management from the Kellogg School of Management at Northwestern University.
 She is pursuing a DMin in the Strategic Leadership in Black Congregations cohort at Garrett Evangelical Theological Seminary.